 - In a large bowl, combine eggs, oil, sugar and vanilla and mix on medium speed for about 3 or 4 minutes until well combined, scraping down sides of the bowl to ensure no lumps remain

 - Add dry ingredients to wet ingredients and mix only until combined while scraping down sides of the bowl intermittently.

 - Stir in carrots and nuts.

-- In the meantime, combine all ingredient in mixing bowl and beat on medium speed until creamy
+- In the meantime (while cake is baking), combine all frosting ingredients in mixing bowl and beat on medium speed until creamy

 - Butter must be room temperature or your frosting will be lumpy.